onlinkers/event-discovery-prototype/README.md

 A dotenv (`.env`) environmental file needs to be created at `root`

 > You can do this easily by copying and renaming `.env.default`

+Each dotenv (`.env.*`) file will contain different variables associated with the environment which you would like to run the application on (local, stage, prod).
+You will need to choose one of them, but be very careful with touching **prod**.
+Specifically, the environmental files refer to which version of the API that the application will connect to.

 ### Components and Utilities